Comprehensive two-dimensional gas chromatography

-Comprehensive Two-dimensional gas chromatography, or GC×GC is a multidimensional gas chromatography technique that was originally described in 1984 by J. Calvin Giddings and first successfully implemented in 1991 by Professor Phillips and his student Zaiyou Liu.
+Comprehensive two-dimensional gas chromatography, or GC×GC, is a multidimensional gas chromatography technique that was originally described in 1984 by J. Calvin Giddings and first successfully implemented in 1991 by John Phillips and his student Zaiyou Liu.

 GC×GC utilizes two different columns with two different stationary phases.
 In GC×GC, all of the effluent from the first dimension column is diverted to the second dimension column via a modulator.
 The modulator quickly traps, then "injects" the effluent from the first dimension column onto the second dimension.
 This process creates a retention plane of the 1st dimension separation x 2nd dimension separation.

-The Oil and Gas Industry were early adopters of the technology for the complex oil samples to determine the many different types of Hydrocarbons and its isomers.
-Nowadays in these types of samples it has been reported that over 30000 different compounds could be identified in a crude oil with this Comprehensive Chromatography Technology (CCT).
+The oil and gas industry was an early adopter of the technology for the complex oil samples to determine the many different types of hydrocarbons and their isomers.
+In these types of samples, over 30000 different compounds could be identified in a crude oil with this comprehensive chromatography technology (CCT).

-The CCT evolved from a technology only used in academic R&D laboratories, into a more robust technology used in many different industrial labs.
-Comprehensive Chromatography is used in forensics, food and flavor, environmental, metabolomics, biomarkers and clinical applications.
+The CCT evolved from a technology only used in academic R&D laboratories into a more robust technology used in many different industrial labs.
+Comprehensive chromatography is used in forensics, food and flavor, environmental, metabolomics, biomarkers and clinical applications.
 Some of the most well-established research groups in the world that are found in Australia, Italy, the Netherlands, Canada, United States, and Brazil use this analytical technique.